Project Overview

 What can I smell?

-During the diversion period, you may notice increased odour and noise levels near the Baranduda and Middle Creek pump stations.
+During the Baranduda Lagoons works in February 2026, you may notice increased odour near the Baranduda Treatment Plant.
 North East Water will continuously monitor these levels and is taking steps to minimise any impact on the environment and surrounding community.

 A wastewater pond works by using natural biological processes in a series of large, shallow basins to break down organic matter and remove contaminants from wastewater.
 Bacteria and algae in the pond perform this work, with anaerobic bacteria in deeper layers breaking down solid waste and aerobic bacteria in the upper, oxygen-rich layers using oxygen produced by photosynthetic algae to further purify the water.